 College Policies I Social Media Use Policy

-Social media includes a variety of electronic communication tools and services that allow users to publish content on the Internet.
+Social media includes a variety of online tools and services that allow users to publish content and interact with their audiences.
 Currently, the most common social networks or websites within this rapidly changing media space include Facebook, Twitter, LinkedIn, YouTube, Flickr and blogs.
 Through its institutional social media presence, the College communicates directly with and receives instant feedback from online communities that include students, faculty, staff, alumni, prospective students, families, and friends.

 - Be aware of liability.
-You are responsible for what you post on your own site and on the sites of others.
-Individual bloggers have been held liable for commentary deemed to be proprietary, copyrighted, defamatory, obscene, invasive of privacy, or otherwise unlawful.
+You are legally liable for what you post on your own site and on the sites of others.
+Individual bloggers have been held liable for commentary deemed to be proprietary, copyrighted, defamatory, libelous or obscene (as defined by the courts).
+Employers are increasingly conducting Web searches on job candidates before extending offers.
+Be sure that what you post today will not come back to haunt you.

 - Be transparent about your role at Washington College.
-If you participate in or maintain a social media site on behalf of the College, clearly state your role and goals.
+If you participate in or maintain a social media site on behalf of the college, clearly state your role and goals.
 Strive for accuracy and correct errors quickly.
 If you have questions about whether it is appropriate to write about certain material, ask your supervisor first.
-Employees should not post messages on behalf of Washington College unless doing so is within the scope of their job duties.
-If you are not authorized to speak on behalf of the College, you should include a disclaimer that your postings are your own and do not necessarily reflect the views of Washington College.

 - Be Respectful.
 Be professional and respectful always.
 Anything you post on a social media site in your role as a Washington College faculty or staff member reflects on you and the College.
 As such, be careful with your comments and avoid engaging in non-academic arguments or extensive non-academic debates with critics.
 If a negative post or comment is found online about Washington College or yourself, do not counter with another negative post.
 Instead, publicly offer to remedy the situation through positive action.
 Contact your supervisor for assistance with this issue.

 - Maintain Confidentiality.
-Do not post confidential or proprietary information about Washington College or anyone associated with the College. .
-Use good ethical judgment and follow all local, state and federal regulations, including FERPA, and all College policies including the Washington College Confidentiality Agreement.
+Do not post confidential or proprietary information about Washington College, its students, its alumni, your fellow employees or yourself.
+Use good ethical judgment and follow all local, state and federal regulations, such as FERPA and HIPPA and college policies including the Washington College Confidentiality Agreement.

-- Refrain from posting inappropriate remarks.
-Employees are to refrain from posting false, malicious, threatening, discriminatory, or harassing comments.
+- Refrain from posting derogatory remarks.
+Employees are to refrain from posting derogatory, false, inflammatory or harassing comments about students, colleagues or former colleagues, alumni, donors, and trustees.
 The Acceptable Use Policy for Information Technology Resources prohibits using Washington College’s computing resources to “send transmissions in a threatening or harassing manner.”
-Employees should adhere to all rules and requirements outlined in the Acceptable Use Policy.
+Employees must adhere to all rules and requirements outlined in the Acceptable Use Policy.

 - Consider your audiences.
 Social media often span traditional boundaries between professional and personal relationships.
 Use privacy settings to restrict personal information on otherwise public sites.
 Choose profile photos and avatars carefully.
 Be thoughtful about the type of photos you upload.